 Recruitment companies have not been afforded any specialist help by the government during the COVID-19 pandemic, although there are some schemes which have been made available to all companies which you may be able to take advantage of as a recruiter.

 The stand out measure was the Coronavirus Job Retention Scheme (CJRS), also known as the furlough scheme which gave companies who had witnessed a drop in demand, the ability to put their employees on temporary leave with a generous wage subsidy from the government.
-This scheme was extended until March 2021, and has been a lifeline to many companies.
+This scheme was extended until the end of April 2021, and has been a lifeline to many companies.

 If your recruitment company requires help with more than just subsidising employees’ wages, a government-backed loan, which can be obtained through either the Bounce Back Loan scheme or the Coronavirus Business Interruption Loan Scheme (CBILS), may be a better option.
 They function as a typical commercial loan would – that is, you would be given a lump sum payment for you to spend on your business, with repayment taking the form of a number of agreed monthly instalments.

 With these government-backed schemes, however, borrowing is offered on much more competitive terms than would be found with a traditional high street loan.
 These loans can be taken for up to 10 years, and no personal guarantee is required to be given by directors in the event of the company being unable to repay.
 Thanks to the Pay As You Grow amendment, any company which takes out a loan through either of these schemes which later finds itself unable to keep up with the monthly repayments, are offered flexibility and support in settling the borrowing.